gustofied/P2Engine/README.md

 <p><em>Click any demo for a full video demonstration</em></p>
 </div>

-**Agent Delegation** — Agents delegate to sub-agents; conversation state is tracked. [better please?]
+**Agent Delegation** — Agents delegate tasks to sub-agents.
+Conversation context is preserved across all agent interactions.

-**Branch Rewind** — Rewind a conversation to step k, branches can be checked in/out.
-[This needs to be a tad bit better]
+**Branch Rewind** — Rewind conversations to any point and explore alternative paths.
+Switch between different conversation branches.

-**Rollouts** — Run Rollouts, A/B configs; stream logs and visualize in Rerun.
-[Here too]
+**Rollouts** — Run multiple agent configurations simultaneously, A/B testing.
+Compare performance metrics and visualize results in real-time.

-**Ledger** — Canton wallets, transfers, and immutable audit trails [here too, also we are not descrbiing either the functions of ledger in our P2Engine here..]

----oki
+**Ledger** — Agents have wallets and can transfer funds.
+All transactions are recorded with complete audit trails.

 ## Core